 Trans-Matic has determined the risks and opportunities related to its environmental aspects 6.1.2, compliance obligations 6.1.3 and other issues and requirements defined in 4.1 and 4.2 that need to be addressed in order to give assurance that the EMS can achieve its intended outcomes, prevent or reduce undesired effects (including the potential for external environmental conditions that affect the organization), and to achieve continual improvement.
 Potential Emergency situations, including those that can have an environmental impact, are determined within the scope of the EMS.
-Risks and opportunities that need to be addressed are defined in ED-001 or APC-ED-001 and ED-033 or APC-ED-033.
+Risks and opportunities that need to be addressed are defined in ED-001 and ED-033.
 These risks and opportunities will be evaluated periodically by members of the Env.
 Core Team to ensure that information is current and that issues are identified and addressed in a timely manner.